 In addition, if you find a site that accepts Indian Rupees, there is a very good chance that they have a better understanding of Indian customers and what we like to bet on, as well as the banking options we prefer to use.

-Royal Panda has taken the top spot for our online casino recommendations.
-They offer Indian Rupees along with the highest credit card acceptance rate for Visa deposits.
+Royal Panda offers Indian Rupees along with the highest credit card acceptance rate for Visa deposits.
 Their game selection and quality of software can’t be beat, including a solid selection of live casino games, as well as traditional online formats.
 Their customer service is responsive and friendly.
+They also offer sports betting.

 Advantages of using INR